kwonghung-YIP/spring-data-jdbc-basic/README.md

 #### Order entity

 From the [Spring Data JDBC reference](https://docs.spring.io/spring-data/jdbc/docs/1.0.8.RELEASE/reference/html/#jdbc.entity-persistence.types), any reference to another entity is considered a one-to-one relationship.

-In our Order entity, the deliveryAddress property refers to an Address entity .
+In our Order entity, it contains a deliveryAddress property refers to an Address entity .

 ```Java
 @Table("my_order_table")